zihengluo/ont-plasmid-assembly-and-reads-mapping/README.md

 `bash /home/nanopore/plasmid_assembly_readmap/plasmid_assembly_readsmap.sh`

 To fill inputs of the script, in the first place, enter the path to the directory which contain fast5 files for basecalling.
 In the second place, enter the path to the directory of reference sequences.
 In the third place, enter the path to the CSV file.
 All the path should be absolute.
-In the fourth place, enter the minimal quality score for filitering.
+In the fourth place, enter the minimal quality score of reads involved in reads mapping.

 Here is an example of using test data in the script directory for try: